When you are ready to launch your dynamic emails to your users, you must register with Google by following these steps:

 - Send the email directly instead of forwarding it.
 Gmail removes AMP MIME parts when forwarding an email.

 Fill out the registration form and await our response.
+We aim to respond to most requests within 5 working days.

 Your participation as a sender of dynamic email is subject to compliance with the Gmail Bulk Sender Guidelines, which are subject to change without notice.
 You are responsible for ensuring compliance with the current guidelines.
 Your participation may be revoked at any time if abuse or policy violations are discovered, or at Google’s discretion.
 We may request additional information during the registration process or after registration is complete to verify your compliance.